You are here

 - not to use naked flames

-- not to go near anyone smoking or using naked flames
+- not to go near anyone smoking or using naked flames.

-- change people’s clothing and bedding regularly because emollients soak into fabric and can become a fire hazard
+- change people’s clothing and bedding regularly because emollients soak into fabric and can become a fire hazard - people need to be aware that washing does not remove the risk

 - Last updated: